mohammad-tahmasebi-ci/milestone-project/README.md

 - a reaction is caused only when the designated areas are clicked
 - a shake effect is caused when selected images do not match
 - relevant emoji is displayed upon a successful/failed selection
+- access to the four most popular social sites via the footer

 ### Future Features

 - extend number, and type, of images
 - add actual questions corresponding to specific images
 - add different levels of complexity
-- add a timer such that limits the user's selection time
+- add a timer such that limits the user's selection/total time

 ## User Stories

 ## Testing